 Local Skill Development from China’s Engagement in Africa: Comparative Evidence from the Construction Sector in Ghana

-By: Qingwei Meng and Eugene Bempong Nyantakyi (Policy Brief 01/2019)
+By: Qingwei Meng and Eugene Bempong Nyantakyi (Policy Brief 30/2019)

-This paper by Qingwei Meng and Eugene Bempong Nyantakyi explores local skill development from China’s engagement in Africa.
-Over the past decade, Chinese enterprises have made significant progress in developing new business ventures in Africa.
-There is ongoing debate whether these Chinese enterprises contribute to local skill development in their host countries.
-The authors use survey data from the construction sector in Ghana to examine the heterogeneity in skill transfer to local workers in Chinese enterprises, other foreign and local enterprises, and the challenges faced by firms in local skill development.
+Over the past decade, Chinese enterprises have made significant progress in developing new business ventures in Africa, yet there is ongoing debate about whether these Chinese enterprises contribute to local skill development of their host countries.
+To inform this debate, Qingwei Meng and Eugene Bempong Nyantakyi use survey data from the construction sector in Ghana to examine the heterogeneity in skill transfer to local workers in Chinese enterprises, other foreign and local enterprises, and the challenges faced by firms in local skill development.
 The results show that both Chinese and other foreign owned enterprises contribute positively to local skill development through the provision of general and specific training.
 However, Chinese enterprises have a higher propensity to provide short-term general training to local workers than those of other foreign enterprises.

-By: David Landry (Policy Brief 29/2018)
+By: David G. Landry (Policy Brief 29/2018)

 By: Hang Zhou (Policy Brief 28/2018)

 Trilateral development cooperation is believed to reflect aid’s changing geographies while helping to forge new, more equitable partnerships.
-Chinese engagement in trilateral development cooperation has so far received limited attention, and this paper by Hang Zhou seeks to fill the gap.
+Chinese engagement in trilateral development cooperations has so far received limited attention, and this paper by Hang Zhou seeks to fill the gap.
 By drawing on field research from one of China’s first trilateral projects with traditional donors in Africa—a Ugandan cassava project co-initiated with Britain—this paper details key coordination challenges from the project implementation phase.
 More importantly, it also critically examines two often-claimed “advantages" of trilateral development cooperation: its contribution to more horizontal development partnerships and its role in providing recipient countries with more suitable technical assistance.

 Work, Employment, and Training through Africa-China Cooperation Zones: Evidence from the Eastern Industrial Zone in Ethiopia